Scotty Neill

 Francis Kennedy "Scotty" Neill (November 17, 1895 - July 7, 1963) was an American football and baseball player for the Vanderbilt Commodores of Vanderbilt University.
 He won the Bachelor of Ugliness in 1922, Vanderbilt's highest honor for a male undergraduate.
 Neill was a member of the Sigma Nu fraternity, and graduated with an M. D. in 1925.

-Early years
+Early life

 Neill was born on November 17, 1895, in Birmingham, Alabama, to Peter Neill and Rosina Jones Dollop.